munificent/craftinginterpreters/book/classes-and-instances.md

 ^code obj-type-instance (1 before, 1 after)

-I want to slow down a bit here because the Lox *language's* notion of "type" and the VM *implementation's* notion of type brush against each other in ways that can be confusing.
+I want to slow down a bit here because the Lox *language's* notion of "type" and the VM *implementation's* notion of "type" brush against each other in ways that can be confusing.
 Inside the C code that makes clox, there are a number of different types of Obj -- ObjString, ObjClosure, etc. Each has its own internal representation and semantics.